CodingSelim/mcp-scan/README.md

 ## Notes

-- Static analysis can't see runtime sandboxing — a server that safely confines paths still flags them.
+- Static analysis can't see runtime sandboxing, a server that safely confines paths still flags them.
 Verify against actual enforcement.
 - Auth and transport checks apply to HTTP targets only.
 - Heuristics favor recall; triage findings in context.
 - Scanning a stdio target spawns that command, so run it only on servers you trust.